sw-yx/old-dev-blog/_posts/2017-07-16-personal-ipo.md

 - put my domain on DO
 - host some sort of CMS but with the ability to set up new routes for other projects (including my own clone of buffer)
 - put up a landing page on codepen.

+---

+well i got the DO hosting done and didnt use a CMS but ended up using a free HTML5 template that looked nice enough. it is probably not worth me putting more time into this for now.
+I should build prodesign30 instead.